The Latest From Our Blog

 About Aloha Group Maui

 Aloha Group Maui was founded by L. Lee Potts, MBA, REALTOR® R(B) and Barbara S. Potts, MBA, REALTOR® R(B) and former California CPA.
-Our team consists of talented professionals; Cheri Miller R(S), Suni Novotny R(S), Keri Nicholson R(S), Myra Plant R(S), Anthony Freda R(S), Courtney Stice, R(S), Kathy Becklin, R(B), Heather Zidell, R(S), Magdalena Odonnell R(S), and Tony Brown R(B).
+Our team consists of talented professionals; Cheri Miller R(S), Keri Nicholson R(B), Anthony Freda R(S), Courtney Stice, R(S), Kathy Becklin, R(B), Heather Zidell, R(S), Magdalena Odonnell R(S), Sarah Twitchell R(B), and Tony Brown R(B).
 We are businesspeople, and we treat our clients with the same care and service attitude that we would like to receive when we do business.
 We are in business for pleasure and profit.
 We expect that most of our clients will enjoy the property they own in Maui (pleasure), and it would be nice for everyone if your property performs well for you (profit).
 Real estate can be highly speculative, and profits are never guaranteed.
 So if you are buying property in Maui, it’s a good idea to surround yourself with a professional team.

 Lee Potts is the former President of an international software company and former Marketing VP of a publicly traded franchise organization.
 Lee and Barbara are both licensed under Keller Williams Realty Maui.